Functional Renormalization Group Approach for Signal Detection: Introduction

+Essentially, PCA functions as a linear projection along the vector space spanned by the eigenvectors corresponding to the largest eigenvalues of the covariance matrix.
+However, standard PCA works efficiently for datasets whose covariance matrix spectrum exhibits a few isolated spikes amidst a bulk of delocalized eigenvectors.
+In this manner, a very small number of modes can capture the most relevant features of the covariance.

-\paragraph{State of the art.} This publication is continuation of several studies, not only ours, aiming to exploit the complementary between PCA and RG to tackle the problem of signal detection in nearly continuous spectra.
-A first tentative to connect them was investigated in \cite{Bradde_2017,lahoche2021generalized,lahoche2021signal,2021}.
-The authors interpret the arbitrary separation between noise and information as a physical cut-off, $\Lambda$, and investigate the scaling behaviour of couplings when this cut-off changes.
-To construct the RG flow, they propose to describe correlations in complex datasets throughout an interaction of statistical field theory at equilibrium with $\mathbb{Z}_2$ symmetry, describing an unconventional kind of matter filling a fictitious space of dimension $1$.
-The \textit{interacting particle spectrum} is moreover assumed to be given by the eigenvalues of the covariance matrix of data.
-For a dataset taking the form of a suitably mean-shifted and normalized $N\times P$ matrix $X=\{X_{ai}\}$, with $a\in \{1,\cdots,P\}$ and $i\in \{1,\cdots,N\}$, the covariance matrix $C$ is defined as the average of $X^TX$, describing correlations between type-$i$ variables.
-The spectrum of the covariance matrix provides a non-trivial notion of scale, from which we can construct a Wilsonian coarse-graining, integrating out smallest eigenvalues at first following a suitable slicing.
-Following the standard definition, we call deep ultraviolet (UV) the region of small eigenvalues and deep infrared (IR) the region of large eigenvalues.
-We could have expected that for a purely noisy datum the Gaussian fixed point would be stable and that any deviation from the Gaussian distribution would be irrelevant from coarse-graining.
-Indeed, seeing a noisy signal as "the least organized as possible" (i.e. having maximum entropy), it is therefore tempting to associate information as an underlying organization for which interactions would be likely to account.
+\paragraph{State of the art.} This publication is a continuation of several studies, including ours, aimed at exploiting the complementarity between PCA and RG to tackle the problem of signal detection in nearly continuous spectra.
+The first attempt to connect them was investigated in \cite{Bradde_2017, lahoche2021generalized, lahoche2021signal, 2021}.
+The authors interpret the arbitrary separation between noise and information as a physical cutoff, $\Lambda$, and investigate the scaling behavior of couplings when this cutoff changes.
+To construct the RG flow, they propose describing correlations in complex datasets through an interaction of statistical field theory at equilibrium with $\mathbb{Z}_2$ symmetry, which represents an unconventional kind of matter filling a fictitious space of dimension $1$.
+The \textit{interacting particle spectrum} is assumed to be represented by the eigenvalues of the covariance matrix of the data.

+For a dataset taking the form of a suitably mean-shifted and normalized $N \times P$ matrix $X = {X_{ai}}$, with $a \in {1, \cdots, P}$ and $i \in {1, \cdots, N}$, the covariance matrix $C$ is defined as the average of $X^TX$, describing correlations between type-$i$ variables.
+The spectrum of the covariance matrix provides a non-trivial notion of scale, from which we can construct a Wilsonian coarse-graining, integrating out the smallest eigenvalues first, following a suitable slicing.
+Following the standard definition, we refer to the region of small eigenvalues as deep ultraviolet (UV) and the region of large eigenvalues as deep infrared (IR).

+We might expect that for purely noisy data, the Gaussian fixed point would be stable and that any deviation from the Gaussian distribution would be irrelevant during coarse-graining.
+Indeed, viewing a noisy signal as "the least organized as possible" (i.e., having maximum entropy), it is tempting to associate information with an underlying organization that interactions would likely account for.